Warren8824/XRP-Insight/README.md

 3. Install the required packages: `pip install -r requirements.txt`

-4. Set up TimescaleDB:
-Install TimescaleDB on your system or use the provided Docker configuration.
-Create a database for the project.

-5. Create a `.env` file in the project root and add your API keys and database connection string:
+4. Create a `.env` file in the project root and add your API keys and database connection string:
 ```
 COINGECKO_API_KEY=your_coingecko_api_key
 COINAPI_API_KEY=your_coinapi_api_key